Carreg Cennen Castle

 Come and learn about the fascinating history of Wales through real places.
 There is nothing quite like touring lesser-known Britain; it is an authentic experience.
 Carreg Cennen is unspoilt by mass tourism, and a visit feels like you are walking onto the film set of the Game of Thrones.
 Make Wales a part of your tour of Britain.

-Brief history of Carreg Cennen Castle
+A brief history of Carreg Cennen Castle

 Native Welsh castles occupy the most spectacular locations; Welsh princes were concerned with securing mountain passes and local attacks from rival lords.
 The site has probably been a stronghold since the Iron age; its defensive qualities are easy to identify.